veekaybee/veekaybee.github.io/_posts/2015-07-08-cumulative-totals-three-ways.md

     Raviga                   | 2014-02-01 |     -2 |      48
     Raviga                   | 2014-03-01 |     17 |      65

+And then you're done.

 So that's pretty much it.
 Three different approaches to cumulative totals, that will each give you the right answer.

-Some are better for specific use cases than others.
-For small data sets, R and IPython should be just fine.
-Once you get larger, Python and SQL will start to work better than R. If you already have this data in a SQL database, then there's no point in exporting it, and so on.
+I worked with a tiny dataset that is lightning-fast in memory and very easy to transfer from place to place.
+The larger your dataset grows, the less you will want to move it.
+In this case, if you already have the data set up in a SQL database, keep it there and run your window function.
+It will take MUCH less time than exporting it out as a csv and importing it into either IPython or R.  At the size of the data included in this post, it pretty much doesn't matter which one you use (although creating and importing into a database will take longer.)

+###When to use what:

++ Use IPython if you need to do further cleaning to the data after you cumulatively total it, and want to retrace your steps back to the original data.
++ Use R if you need to do simple statistics or regression or charting on the data as-is, and if the data is small.
++ Use SQL if your data's already in SQL and you need to create more groups from it.